toriborish/Recipes/docs/source/Recipes/Desserts/CinnamonSwirlBread.rst

 .. procedure::

-   Preheat oven to 350 degrees Fahrenheit (175 degrees Celcius).
+   Preheat oven to 350 degrees F (175 degrees C).
 In a large bowl, dissolve the sugar in the warm water, and then stir in yeast.
    Allow to proof until yeast resembles a creamy foam, about 10 minutes.
    Mix salt and oil into the yeast.
    Mix in flour one cup at a time.